 Mix all-purpose flour, arrowroot flour, baking powder, nuts, and salt.
 Add to butter mixture and blend well.
 Divide dough in half-inch thick.

 On a floured surface, roll half the dough out 1/8 thick and cut into 2 ½ inch rounds.
-Transfer the shaped dough into a baking sheet, prick with a fork.
+Transfer the shaped dough to a baking sheet, and prick with a fork.

 Repeat the same process with the remaining dough.